Resources for Employees

 If an emergency arises outside of normal business hours, you can contact our 24-hour crisis line at (217) 244-7739.

 Faculty/Staff Assistance and Well-Being Services provides confidential assistance to employees and their families who may be experiencing difficulties that impact their lives.
-They are a confidential resource, meaning that reports of sexual misconduct are kept completely confidential and not reported to the University unless the survivor has asked for this to happen.
+They are a confidential resource, meaning that reports of sex-based misconduct are kept completely confidential and not reported to the University unless the survivor has asked for this to happen.
 (For more information on confidential resources, see I Want to Talk to Someone.)

 wrcadvocacy@illinois.edu